This program is closed for the time being.

 If you are Pennsylvania-based dairy processor who wants to make a processing expansion, improvement or innovation, consider applying for a Dairy Processing Grant.
-Dairy processors receiving milk from more than one farm are eligible.
+Dairy processors receiving milk from two or more farms are eligible.
 Qualifying expenses would be design, planning and implementation costs associated with the improvement project.
-All reimbursement invoices must be received before May 31, 2023.
 Click here to see how one PA dairy processor utilized the grant.

 Eligibility and Requirements